 Analysis and discussion of current cultural and theological issues impacting Seventh-day Adventist life and thought.
-Prerequisites: RELT 105, RELB 150, any 200-level religion class.
+Prerequisites: RELT 105, RELB 150, one additional lower-division religion class.

-RELT 337 3 S Last Day Events
+RELT 337 3 F Last Day Events

 Final events of earth's history culminating in the return of Jesus Christ, with emphasis on how to be ready for His coming.
-Prerequisites: RELT 105, RELB 150, any 200-level religion class.
+Prerequisites: RELT 105, RELB 150, one additional lower-division religion class.